Xrvitd/GCNO/README.md

 # Globally Consistent Normal Orientation for Point Clouds by Regularizing the Winding-Number Field
 Code of Globally Consistent Normal Orientation for Point Clouds by Regularizing the Winding-Number Field.
-The paper is published in ACM Transactions on Graphics (SIGGRAPH 2023).
+This paper is published at ACM Transactions on Graphics (SIGGRAPH 2023).

 Project link: https://xrvitd.github.io/Projects/GCNO/index.html